Originally published in October 2020, this resource guide was most recently updated and expanded in August 2021.

-Team JRNI analyzed a broad range of reliable data sources, and we're here to take the guesswork out of income forecasting for you.
+Team JRNI analyzed a broad range of reliable data sources to take the guesswork out of income forecasting.

 Let's start with some key salary findings from the ICF Study:

-According to the International Coaching Federation, the average annual salary for a coach practicing in North America is $62,500.
+According to the ICF, the average annual salary for a coach practicing in North America is $62,500.